MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/sql-monitoring.md

 ms.custom: ignite-2023
 ---

-# Monitor Azure Arc-enabled SQL Server (preview)
+# Monitor SQL Server enabled by Azure Arc(preview)

-Monitor the performance of Azure Arc-enabled SQL Server within the Azure portal.
-Performance metrics are automatically collected from DMV datasets on eligible Azure Arc-enabled SQL Server and sent to the Azure telemetry pipeline for near real-time processing.
-Performance data can then be viewed on the Performance Dashboard section of an Azure Arc-enabled SQL Server.
+Monitor the performance of [!INCLUDE [ssazurearc](../../includes/ssazurearc.md)] within the Azure portal.
+Performance metrics are automatically collected from DMV datasets on eligible [!INCLUDE [ssazurearc](../../includes/ssazurearc.md)] and sent to the Azure telemetry pipeline for near real-time processing.
+Performance data can then be viewed on the Performance Dashboard section of a [!INCLUDE [ssazurearc](../../includes/ssazurearc.md)].
 Monitoring data collection is automatic, assuming all prerequisites are met.

 [!INCLUDE [azure-arc-sql-preview](includes/azure-arc-sql-preview.md)]